ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 This command declares a tactic to be used to solve implicit arguments that Coq does not know how to solve by unification.
-It is used every time the term argument of a tactic has one of its holes not fully resolved.
+It is used every time the @term argument of a tactic has one of its holes not fully resolved.

 Here is an example: